jacquescorbytuech/Blog/src/_posts/writing/20200614_mobile_wallet_marketing.md

+---
-Title: Mobile Wallet Marketing
+title: Mobile Wallet Marketing
-Slug: mobile-wallet-marketing
+permalink: mobile-wallet-marketing
-Date: 2020-06-14 17:31
+date: 2020-06-14
+---

 You've probably seen mobile wallets before, with Google Pay on Android devices or the Apple Wallet app on iPhone, but if you're like me, you might never have thought about the marketing opportunities available within these apps.